KaytchJam/FEH_Unit_Comparisons_Plus/README.md

 ![Unit Interpolation Figure 1](assets/unit_interpolation_figure_1.png)

+The figure above is a visualization of what this repository does.
+We take two FEH Units, construct an interpolating line between said units (treated as points based on their stats), and then find the nearest unit to said interpolation point based on a given metric.
+Nearest neighbor computation is sped up through the use of a KDTree data structure.

 ![Interpolating between Lon'Qu and Winter Edelgard.
 The nearest units we pass by are: Chad, Nils, Echida, Valentine's Eliwood, Halloween Kurthnaga, Ascended Eliwood, Halloween Corrin, and Summer Edelgard.](./examples/lonqu_to_winter_edelgard.gif "Lon'Qu to Winter Edelgard")

 ![Interpolating between Camus and Sirius.
 We only pass by one unit, being Seigbert.](./examples/camus_to_sirius.gif "Camus to Sirius")